 - Type of work - Decide whether students work and submit individually or as a group.
-In a group work, all members can make changes to the code to be submitted.
+In group work, all members can make changes to the code to be submitted.

 - Disable external file upload, paste and drop external content - Disables uploading code and inserting code from other sources.

-- This activity acts as example - If you do not want to grade this activity, check this box.
+- This activity acts as an example - If you do not want to grade this activity, check this box.
 The VPL assignment will then not be transferred to the course gradebook.
 It will be used for practice purposes only.
 This also means that students will not be able to modify or save code, but will only be able to execute code provided by the instructors in the "required files".
 This should enable the lecturers to demonstrate running code examples.